 I have also removed toothache pain from some people.
 If you use the blood verse to treat anyone, it is extremely important that you use the patient’s full name.
 I will use my full name as an example:

 As I passed by, I saw Kimberlee Ketterman Edgar laying on the ground wallowing in Kimberlee Ketterman Edgar’s own blood.
 Even though Kimberlee Ketterman Edgar was covered with blood, I would not let Kimberlee Ketterman Edgar die.
 Live!

 When treating a male patient, it is very important to use his full title.
 Some examples: John Doe, Sr., John Doe, Jr., John Doe III, John Doe IV, ect.
 If you do not provide the patient’s full name as it stands, the magic of the charm may not work.
 It is extremely important to remember this and apply it to the verse.

 I hope this blog has been interesting and informative to you all.

 My name is Kimberlee Edgar.
 I live in Virginia with my husband and son.
 I love the outdoors and nature.
 I like to go camping and fishing.
 I have a female Eastern Box turtle named Missy the Turtle.
 She has her own page on Facebook.
 I also have a female Bell’s Hingeback Tortoise named Ma Ma Bell.
 Both are very cuddly pets.

 I am an artist.
 I enjoy painting and drawing wildlife and fantasy themed subject matter.
 My artwork has been published in Fantasy Review magazine, Science Fiction Eye magazine, and World War II magazine.

-Catie’s Note: Kimberlee also tells me she’d be open to taking on commissions for indie authors’ cover designs.
+Catie’s Note: Kimberlee is open to questions about the blood verse.
 If you want to contact her, she’s on Facebook.